-Walsall Fibro and ME Link are a volunteer run Support Group for those with M.E./CFS and Fibromyalgia, their families and carers.
+Walsall Fibro and ME Link is a volunteer run Support Group for those with M.E./CFS and Fibromyalgia, their families and carers.
 We’re run by people affected by both conditions.

 We have Support Group Meetings once a month in Walsall, a Group Library and produce a monthly newsletter.

 We are able to provide information about local services, ideas for self-management and we help to raise awareness about the conditions within our Community.

 Affecting 2.9 – 4.7% of the population (at least 1.9 million people) Fibromyalgia is more common than ME/CFS.

 Children can also be affected.